 Looks like Henry’s here to pull off more cons than a Greek sex worker

 It was a major gripe among the fans that I spoke with last season.
 “Where are the super fans?
 Don’t these people know what they’re doing?”.
-Before I go on it should be noted that I have no idea what it makes to put together a reality TV show.
+Before I go on it should be noted that I have no idea what it takes to put together a reality TV show.
 I have zero to do with the industry, so anything I discuss must be taken with the knowledge that it’s all opinion without any expertise.
-As a fan I get it, we’re used to seeing and admiring players like The Robs (both Boston and Cesternino), Tony, Sandra, Parvati, Russell, Johnny Fairplay.
+As a fan I get it, we’re used to seeing and admiring players like The Robs (both Boston and Cesternino), Tony, Sandra, Parvati, Russell, Jonny Fairplay.
 The list goes on and on.
 So I must admit, initially I agreed.
 I wanted more students of the game.
 Especially being a wannabe Survivor myself.
 The fact the Sam got on, who literally had never watched an episode in his life before he applied while there were I suspect thousands of fans like me out there who had applied that were disregarded, let’s just say my grapes were so sour they made balut taste like a whopper junior.
 But now we’ve seen the whole season, some of us more than once.
 We’ve seen the character arcs and the gameplay through to their conclusions, and there’s been mountains of speculation from the fans on how the game has changed under the Australian format and what strategy is needed to win.